Home » Articles » Kids » 6 fun succulent planters to make with the kids

 6 fun succulent planters to make with the kids

-Succulents are really easy to work with so they make the perfect plant for kids.
-Most of the common succulents are relatively self-sufficient and you can easily take cuttings from existing ones you may have at home.
-They are small which is perfect for little fingers and they look amazing in just about any planter.
+Succulents are easy to work with, so they make the perfect plant for kids’ projects.
+Common succulents are relatively self-sufficient, and you can easily take cuttings from existing ones you may already have.
+They are small, making them perfect for little fingers, and they look amazing in just about any planter.
 We love coming up with creative ways to plant because if you can put soil in it, a plant will grow.
-From tiny fairy pot plants to jars, books and toys, enjoy planting this weekend with the kids and create one of our fun succulent planters.
+From tiny fairy pot plants to jars, books, and toys, enjoy planting this weekend with the kids and create your own fun succulent planters.

 Dinosaur planters

-Don’t throw out the dinosaur toys when the kids are past this phase because they make the best planters for a dino-garden.
+Upcycle dinosaur toys when kids stop playing with them because they make the best planters for a dino-garden.
 Using a sharp knife, cut out the back of your toy dinosaur to create a space for the soil and plant.
-Paint your planters lots of fun colours.
+Paint your planters with lots of fun colours.
 Once dry use a sharp object to make a drainage hole at the bottom.
 Find a space in your garden or build a box like we did on a stand so they can move around.
-Let the kids design an amazing dino-garden with blue coloured pebbles for water, some Jurassic looking plants and maybe a bridge to cross.
+Let the kids design an amazing dinosaur garden with blue coloured pebbles for water, some Jurassic-looking plants, and a bridge to cross.

 fun-succulent-planters-gallery1